-Kau Ka Hōkū Award
+Kau Ka Hōkū Award presented by Hawaiian Airlines

 Founded in 1990 by Cinemaya and UNESCO, the Network for the Promotion of Asian-Pacific Cinema (NETPAC) is an international not-for-profit organization dedicated to promoting Asian and Pacific film throughout the world.
 The prestigious NETPAC award is given at select international film festivals to promote Asian and Pacific cinema by spotlighting exceptional works and discovering new talent.
 The NETPAC award is presented annually at international film festivals in Berlin, Cannes, Venice, Rotterdam, Busan, Singapore, Taiwan, Yamagata, Amiens and Hawaii.
 HIFF is the only film festival in North America given permission to present the NETPAC award.
 The 2018 Hawaii International Film Festival NETPAC Award winner will be selected from all 1st and 2nd directorial efforts of Asian and Pacific feature films playing at this year’s festival.
 The winner will be announced during the Awards Ceremony and Reception by the NETPAC jury.

 This prize is shared with Narrative Feature, Pacific Islander Showcase Features & Shorts and Made in Hawaii Features & Shorts categories.

 Audience Choice Award